MTstateIntroStats/IntroStatActivitiesHybrid/index.Rmd

 This coursepack accompanies the textbook for STAT 216: Montana State Introductory Statistics with R, which can be found at [https://mtstateintrostats.github.io/IntroStatTextbook/](https://mtstateintrostats.github.io/IntroStatTextbook/).
 The syllabus for the course (including the course calendar), data sets, and links to D2L Brightspace, Gradescope, and the MSU RStudio server can be found on the course webpage: [https://math.montana.edu/courses/s216/](https://math.montana.edu/courses/s216/).
 Other notes and review materials are linked in D2L.

 Each of the activities in this workbook is designed to target specific learning outcomes of the course, giving you practice with important statistical concepts in a group setting with instructor guidance.
-In addition to the in-class activities for the course, the coursepack includes reading guides and lecture notes to aid in taking notes while you complete the required readings and videos.
+In addition to the in-class activities for the course, reading guides are provided on D2L to aid in taking notes while you complete the required readings.
 Bring this workbook with you to class each class period, and take notes in the workbook as you would your own notes.
 A well-written completed workbook will provide an optimal study guide for exams!

 The out-of-class activities will be completed outside of class, typically between the Monday and Wednesday classes.
 The additional activities and labs in this coursepack will be completed during class time.
 Parts of each lab will be turned in on Gradescope.
 To aid in your understanding, read through the introduction for each activity before attending class each day.